Division of Macarthur: History

-Boundaries and demographics
+Boundaries

 Since 1984 federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1949, it covered a large area that consisted of the outskirts of Sydney and rural areas outside of Sydney.
+Within Sydney, it covered areas in Western Sydney such as Penrith (partially), South Penrith and Emu Plains, as well as areas south and west of Liverpool, such as Bringelly, Camden and Campbelltown.
+Outside Sydney, it covered areas in the Lower Blue Mountains, the Southern Highlands and South Coast, extending up to Wentworth Falls in the west and the Jervis Bay Territory in the south.
+These areas were previously part of the divisions of Werriwa (south-west Sydney and Southern Highlands), Macquarie (Lower Blue Mountains and Penrith) and Eden-Monaro (South Coast).

+The division lost the Blue Mountains and Penrith areas in 1968, before losing the Campbelltown area to Werriwa in 1977.
+In the 1984 redistribution, the division lost its southern two-thirds to form the new divisions of Throsby and Gilmore.
+These areas included the parts of Southern Highlands and all of South Coast, though the division gained some areas in northern Wollongong and regained some areas surrounding Campbelltown (but not including).
+As a result, the division was significantly shrunk to cover south-western Sydney and its surroundings in the Southern Highlands, and northern Wollongong.

+The division then lost the remainder of the Wollongong area to the Cunningham in the 1992 redistribution.
+In that same redistribution, the division also regained some areas in the Southern Highlands from the shrunken Throsby.
+It lost these areas to the Division of Hume in 2000, but regained Campbelltown from Werriwa in the same redistribution.

-Located in outer south-west Sydney and covering 307 km2, the present boundaries of the division cover the southern suburbs of Campbelltown and parts of the local government area of Camden.
+Since 2000, the division gradually got smaller and started shifting to centre around the Campbelltown area.
+Since 2025, it is located in outer south-west Sydney and covering 307 km2, the present boundaries of the division cover the southern suburbs of Campbelltown and parts of the local government area of Camden.
 It encompasses the suburbs of Airds, Ambarvale, Blair Athol, Blairmount, Bow Bowing, Bradbury, Campbelltown, Claymore, Currans Hill, Denham Court, Eagle Vale, Englorie Park, Eschol Park, Gilead, Gledswood Hills, Glen Alpine, Gregory Hills, Kearns, Kentlyn, Leumeah, Menangle Park, Minto, Minto Heights, Raby, Rosemeadow, Ruse, Smeaton Grange, St Andrews, St Helens Park, Varroville, Wedderburn and Woodbine.

 The electorate is predominantly outer-suburban, but contains some rural areas.
 The population of the electorate is likely to expand significantly over coming years due to the release of new land surrounding Sydney for residential development.